Chart Color Schemes

 Employment

-In contrast, transport, postal & warehousing employs just 2.5% of local workers, below Rest of Qld's 4.3%.
-Over the 12 months to June 2025, employment increased by 6.6%, while labour force increased by 7.3%, causing the unemployment rate to rise by 0.7 percentage points.
-This contrasts with Rest of Qld, where employment rose by 1.8%, the labour force grew by 2.0%, and unemployment rose by 0.2 percentage points.
-To Sep-25, state-level data shows QLD employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Bargara-Burnett Heads' employment mix suggests local growth of approximately 6.6%% over five years and 14.0% over ten years.
+Conversely, transport, postal & warehousing shows lower representation at 2.5% versus the regional average of 4.3%.
+Employment opportunities locally may be limited, as indicated by the count of Census working population vs resident population.
+In the year to June 2025, employment levels increased by 6.6%, and labour force increased by 7.3%, resulting in an unemployment rise of 0.7 percentage points.
+This contrasts with Rest of Queensland, where employment rose by 1.8%, labour force grew by 2.0%, and unemployment rose by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 offer insights into potential future demand within Bargara-Burnett Heads.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to the local employment mix suggests a potential local growth of approximately 6.6% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment